 What are the "Relaxed Rules of Golf" signs about?
 This is an industry wide effort to make the game more fun and help maintain the pace of play on the course.
 We are not all professional golfers playing for million dollar checks - so why play by their rules and at their pace?
 The relaxed rules encourage golfers to keep a good pace by minimizing ball searches and time spent on relief procedures in order to have a more enjoyable round.

 Can I buy a gift certificate online?
 We currently don't offer gift cards online, however we are working on adding that functionality to our website.
-In the mean time, you can call or visit any one of our facilities and purchase a gift card of any denomination in the pro shop or over the phone.
+In the meantime, you can call or visit any one of our facilities and purchase a gift card for any denomination.

 Do you have driving ranges?
 We have five driving ranges.
 Wellshire, City Park, Kennedy and Overland Park all have ranges.
-In addition, we have Aqua Golf, our signature water aquatic/water driving range and miniature golf course.
+In addition, we have Aqua Golf, our signature water driving range and miniature golf course.
 For more information on Denver Golf Range venues CLICK HERE.
 For the 2018 season, City Park and Wellshire driving ranges are both closed for renovations.

 Do you have golf pros that give lessons?
 We have many PGA and LPGA instructors available.
 They can all teach at any of our facilities.
 Check out our instructors and more lesson information HERE.